-In my work with families, I often ask parents to hide their phone and record a “typical” afternoon or evening at home.
+In my work with families, I often ask parents to hide their phones and record a “typical” afternoon or evening at home.
 I do this when parents are reporting lots of frustration and making little progress when they should be making more headway with the negative behaviors in their home.

 Here’s what is often revealed.
-When mom or dad report that they have to remind the kids a few times, the video reveals that many instructions are repeated five to ten times!
+When mom or dad reports that they have to remind the kids a few times, the video reveals that many instructions are repeated five to ten times!
 And, as you would expect, each repetition comes with an increase in parent frustration, and increase in volume, and an increase in threatening language.

 Again, this is not a system of parenting.
 This is simply nagging, and it will only lead to frustration.
 Let’s try a better approach.

 LIFE RULE #1: If mom or dad repeat their messages, children keep repeating their behavior.

 Let me explain.
 When your only parenting tool is to keep repeating the same (or similar) words over and over, you are destined to keep getting the same result over and over.

 If you keep repeating requests that have no consequence attached, then you will find that your children often learn that your words simply mean MORE WORDS ARE COMING!

 You might be thinking that your children should listen to your words.
 Yet, you find that they don’t (this is another discussion).